violabs/apollo/README.md

 This is a public application for connection to Neo4J.
 Also comes with some publicly available seed data.

+# Requirements

+In order to run this application you need to install Neo4j (Neo4j Desktop recommended) and either setup the password the same as the `application-local.yml` & `application-test.yml` or change the property files for each to match your password.
+Same with the database names - current are:

+* LOCAL: `thewell`
+* TEST: `theabyss`

+Nonprod and Prod is not included as a `yml` for security reasons - if you see either profiles know that you will have to provide your own to access the code.

 ### Reference Documentation

 For further reference, please consider the following sections: